YoeDistro/mgr/README.md

 # mgr

-An experiment that uses Zig to build a C/D-Bus app.
+An experiment that uses Zig to build a D-Bus app written in C (maybe eventually Zig).

+## Building

+- `zig build`

 ## TODO